-The Middle Management Academy (MMA) is the only program of its kind to develop future health care leaders into strong links in the management chain.
-They learn the skills to improve productivity by motivating staff and communicating effectively as they fulfill their role as influential front-line leaders.
+Celebrating its 20th year, The Middle Management Academy (MMA) is the only program of its kind to develop future health care leaders into strong links in the management chain.
+They learn the skills to engage staff, improve performance and fulfill their role as influential front-line leaders.

 Bring Middle Management Academy to Your Organization

 Get started today and check out upcoming virtual Middle Management Academy trainings.
 Or host your own virtual or in-person MMA.
 The National Council can organize a custom MMA trainin tailored to your unique organizational needs.

 The MMA hosted a free 2020 Summer Leadership Series offering quick tools and resources for managers, supervisors and team leaders during a public health crisis.
 The series included three sessions: Day-to-Day Supervision, Self-care and Wellness and Strengths-based Leadership.
 View recordings here.

 Who Should Attend